-1.1 The intent of this district is to provide for clusters of commercial and industrial development.
+A) The intent of this district is to provide for clusters of commercial and industrial development.
 Clustered development is encouraged in order to increase the quality of services provided to the development area and also to reduce the cost to the Municipality for maintaining and upgrading these services.

-21 The following uses are permitted uses within the Commercial and Industrial District:
+- A) The following uses are permitted uses within the Commercial and Industrial District and will be subject to development permit approval, unless otherwise exempt:

-- a.
-Heritage and archaeological sites
+- a) Heritage and archaeological sites;

-- b.
-Public works, except solid and liquid waste disposal facilities
+- b) Public works, except solid and liquid waste disposal facilities;

-- c.
-Municipal Facilities
+- c) Municipal Facilities;

-- d.
-Fences less than 1 m in height.
+- d) Fences less than 1 m in height.

-3.1 Subject to the provisions of this bylaw, the following uses may be considered by Council and will be subject to development permit approval:
+- A) Subject to the provisions of this bylaw, the following discretionary uses may be considered by Council and will be subject to development permit approval:

-- a.
-Signs and Billboards
+- a) Signs and Billboards;

-- b.
-Convenience stores
+- b) Convenience stores;

-- c.
-Retail / service commercial uses

-- d.
-Agricultural Implement and vehicle sales and service establishment including car and truck washes
+- c) Agricultural Implement and vehicle sales and service establishment including car and truck washes;

-- e.
-Agricultural supply establishments (equipment, fuel, chemicals)
+- d) Agricultural supply establishments (equipment, fuel, chemicals);

-- f.
-Indoor storage facilities (warehouses) and associated storage yards
+- e) Indoor storage facilities (warehouses) and associated storage yards;

-- g.
-Commercial Welding and Machine Shops
+- f) Commercial Welding and Machine Shops;

-- h.
-Salvage and Storage Yards
+- g) Salvage and Storage Yards;

-- i.
-Mobile home sales and service establishment
+- h) Mobile home sales and service establishments;

-- i.
-Restaurants
+- i) Restaurants;

-- k.
-Hotels and Motels
+- j) Hotels and Motels;

-- I. Campgrounds
+- k) Campgrounds;

-- m.
-Commercial nurseries, greenhouses and garden centres
+- I) Commercial nurseries, greenhouses and garden centres;

-- n.
-Medical centers
+- m) Medical centers;

-- o.
-Offices and office buildings
+- n) Offices and office buildings;

+- o) Solid and liquid waste disposal facilities;

+- p) Parking lots;

+- q) Accessory Uses associated with principal commercial uses;

+- r) Communication Towers;

+- s) Fences greater than 1 m in height;

+- t) Public park development;

+- u) Municipal recreation facilities;

+- v) One dwelling accessory to an approved commercial use for the use of caretakers, owners or managers;

-- p.
-Other uses that are comparable and deemed appropriate by Council.
+- w) Other uses that are comparable and deemed appropriate by Council.